 Mr Steven Bates joined the Board in July 2015.
 He has a wealth of experience as an investment manager.
+He is Chairman of the Management Engagement Committee.

 The Rt Hon Lord Willetts joined the Board in November 2015.
 A former government minister, he has extensive and relevant experience and a strong interest in the biotechnology sector.